 Proceeds from the week's events will be divided between two organizations dedicated to maintaining African culture in longterm development programs.
-RASTA members have conducted extensive research in choosing Oxfam and CODEL as the beneficiaries of this year's pro- Under the CODEL program, money from the RASTA proceeds will go towards researching and implementing a development program for an African community. giving the Notre Dame/Saint Mary's community the opportunity to see the results of its efforts.
-This program also allows the local community to be involved with the African community for more than just one week. annually to give the local communi- "Rasta Java," which will take place RASTA WEEK SPLASHES OFF REGGAE PARTY FRIDAY, APRIL 25 EE'S RIBS le puts the fun back into student lemonstrations.
+RASTA members have conducted extensive research in choosing Oxfam and CODEL as the beneficiaries of this year's pro- Under the CODEL program, money from the RASTA proceeds will go towards researching and implementing a development program for an African community, giving the Notre Dame/Saint Mary's community the opportunity to see the results of its efforts.
+This program also allows the local community to be involved with the African community for more than just one week.
+RASTA WEEK SPLASHES OFF REGGAE PARTY FRIDAY, APRIL 25 LEE'S RIBS Apple puts the fun back into student demonstrations.